 Make sure which your preferences are while choosing accomodation.
 Do you prefer being alone and relaxed?
 Or meeting new people?
 Which is the Quality/Price relation of the room you like?
 Is it close to the city center or will you have to depend on public transport?
 In Oslo, Airbnb’s rooms usually cost around 500 NOK (55€) per night but sharing a bedroom with other guests in a hostel seems to be the cheapest option if you book it in advance.

 Purchase tickets online

-Tickets for public transport and museums are cheaper if you purchase them online, and it helps you save some time, too.
+Tickets for public transport and museums are cheaper if you purchase them online.
+It helps you save some time, too!
 On the contrary, purchasing the tickets on board seems to be the most expensive option.
 Don’t forget that transactions may be in Norwegian crowns so I suggest checking first if your bank is going to charge you an extra fee for the change of coin.

 Find out about discounts

 Before buying a standard ticket, take a look at the company’s website in order to see if there is a discount that applies to your situation.
 Discounts for senior, children, students or youth under 25 years old are very common in Norway.
 You can find discounts in bus companies, NSB trains, museums and the Oslo Pass.

 Example: if you have a student card you can purchase the bus tickets to or from the airport for 70 NOK (7,50€) instead of 140 NOK (15€).